-The Journey of Kovai Ltd from Zero to More million-dollar revenue and building profitable products: Saravana Kumar, Founder & CEO, talks about the inspiration behind Document360, where Aaron Krall, a SaaS Growth Hacker hosted an Ask Me Anything (AMA) session with him.
+The Journey of Kovai Ltd from Zero to Multi-million dollar revenue and building profitable products: Saravana Kumar, Founder & CEO, talks about the inspiration behind Document360, where Aaron Krall, a SaaS Growth Hacker hosted an Ask Me Anything (AMA) session with him.

 At the start of the session, Aaron asked about the inspiration behind Document360 and the path that brought it to where it is now.

 Here is the summary of what Saravana Kumar answered about the inspiration behind Document360 during AMA session, for those who missed the live session.

 Document360 came out of our own pain points as we struggled to build a good documentation or knowledge base for our product BizTalk360.

 The Founder and CEO of Kovai Ltd that builds BizTalk360 and many other multiple B2B products such as Serverless360, Atomic Scope & Document360 that solve the pain points of enterprise customers.

 BizTalk360 is a product which targets for an Enterprise Integration, Microsoft BizTalk Server back in 2011.
 We decided to give in our expertise building enterprise product.

 Addressing our pain points that we experienced in the last 4+ years and with an entire team of about 35 developers, we built the initial entity of Document360.